aerospike/asconfig/README.md

 The resulting binary is available at bin/asconfig

 Building rpm, deb, and tar packages is also done using the makefile.
-You will have to install fpm and rpmbuild to build all these.
+You will have to install fpm and rpmbuild to build all of these.
 ```
 make rpm deb tar
 ```